-Hancock Shaker Village – Hancock, Mass
+Hancock Shaker Village – Hancock, MA

 About The Museum—The Village today consists of 18 historic buildings set amongst farm, field, meadow and woodland, and a collection of 22,200 objects.
 The Hancock Shaker Village is a designated National Historic Landmark.
 National Historic Landmarks are nationally significant historic places designated by the Secretary of the Interior because they possess exceptional value or quality in illustrating or interpreting the heritage of the United States.
 Fewer than 2,500 historic places in the U.S. bear this national distinction !